 - 13–16 ounces pizza dough

 - 1/4 cup grated Parmesan cheese

-- Spread enough pizza sauce over the dough to cover, then sprinkle on the spinach and mozzarella.
+- Spread pizza sauce over the dough to cover, then sprinkle on the spinach, mozzarella, and Parmesan.
 Starting on one long side, roll the dough up carefully and fairly tightly to enclose the toppings.
 (It might be a little messy, but it’s okay!)